tcosmo/tcosmo.github.io/_posts/2019-05-23-about-undecidability.md

 These theorems construct an undecidable property in the axioms of arithmetic.
 It was easy for us to outline an undecidable property when looking at monoïds but it is much more tricky when looking at arithmetic.
 More powerfully, Gödel incompletness theorems show that you will always be able to construct undecidable properties in systems of axioms which "embeds" arithmetic.

-In other word, if you have a system of axioms which allow you to do something as elementary as counting, you will be able to construct undecidable properties.
+In other word, if you have a system of axioms which allows you to do something as elementary as counting, you will be able to construct undecidable properties with respect to this system of axioms.